Granular Generalized Variable Precision Rough Sets and Rational Approximations: Introduction

 \section{Introduction}

-Functionally, an assumption is \emph{rational} just in case the consequences are justified, and satisfy a specific beneficial or normative pattern.
+Functionally, an assumption, theory or construct is \emph{rational} just in case the consequences are justified, and they satisfy a specific beneficial or normative pattern.
 Concepts of rationality in a context are therefore about admissible inferences and additional rules that may be at a higher meta level or semantic domain.
 An overview of different theories of rationality, and rational inference across multiple fields of study can be found in \cite{knjbsep2020}.
 A specific version of rationality, called bounded rationality in which possible inferences are bounded or limited has found much application in applied logic.
-Bounded rationality is additionally relevant in the context of rough set applications; however, the boundedness aspect need not happen always.
+Bounded rationality is additionally relevant in the context of rough set applications.
+However, the boundedness aspect need not be realizable always in applications.